 With research (there’s been a lot) conducted around the topic of milk's sleepy benefits, a few things are now clear.
 We know that milk is nutrient-rich and contains amino acids that benefit the sleep cycle.

-We also know that humans have been drinking milk before bed for centuries, and over time, we’ve developed a deep ritual-like bond with the drink.
-This association is beneficial to how we feel when it's bedtime.
+We also know that humans have been drinking warm milk before bed for centuries, and over time, we’ve developed a deep ritual-like bond with the drink.
+This association is beneficial to how we feel when it's time to fall asleep.

-The most important link between milk and sleep relates to a powerful amino acid called tryptophan.
+The most important link between a glass of milk and sleep relates to a powerful amino acid called tryptophan.
 This is the key focal point of research on the topic of drinking milk before bed.

-Milk is considered to contain one of the highest levels of tryptophan (732 milligrams per quart).
-But what does this all have to do with sleep?
+Milk contains one of the highest levels of tryptophan (732 milligrams per quart).
+But how does all this help you fall asleep?

 The magic of tryptophan extends further than regulating mood and memory.
 Tryptophan helps build the hormone serotonin, which is a precursor to melatonin.
-Serotonin helps regulate the sleep and wake cycle, and melatonin makes you sleepy.
+Serotonin helps regulate the sleep and wake cycle, and melatonin can induce sleep.

-As you can see, milk can be loosely linked to sleep using science.
-But the fact is, there is not enough tryptophan in milk to factually state that drinking milk before bed will solve all your sleep problems.
+As you can see, drinking a glass of warm milk before bed can be loosely linked to sleep using science.
+But the fact is, there is not enough tryptophan in milk to factually state that drinking milk before bed will magically improve sleep quality, or solve all your sleep problems.

-In place of hard-science, psychologists and sleep specialists have come up with another reason to answer the question: Does warm milk help you sleep?
+In place of hard science, psychologists and sleep specialists have come up with another reason to answer the question: Does warm milk improve sleep quality?

-No matter where you’re from, there’s a common childhood memory we all share - drinking a steamy cup of warm milk while being wrapped in a favorite blanket.
+No matter where you’re from, there’s a common childhood memory we all share - drinking a steamy cup of warm milk while falling asleep wrapped in a favorite blanket.

 It’s widely accepted that drinking milk before bed acts almost like a placebo by combining a positive association of this childhood memory with feelings of warmth, relaxation, and safety to induce a sleepy state of mind.

 Some like it warm, others like it cold.
-Again, there’s no science that backs if drinking milk before bed is better warm or cold.
+Again, there’s no science that backs if drinking milk before bedtime is better warm or cold.

 It comes down to preference.
 A study has been conducted on how a warm beverage can help reduce anxiety.
-Researchers concluded warm drinks such as tea can have a calming effect on the brain.
+Researchers concluded warm drinks such as tea can have a calming effect on the brain, making it beneficial for overall health.

 While there is no specific study that analyzes any variance between drinking warm or cold milk before bed, it’s generally accepted that warm milk can be more calming than cold milk.